 My Uncle on my mothers side passed away.
 He had a Will that had my Grandfather listed, but all family passed away except me.
 I received a check via probate 3 years ago.
 Today the attorney called me and said I need to sign a release form and they will be mailing more court documents.
 What is this...
 Read more »

 If your father made his will in Arizona prior to 1984, then itmight be deposited with the probate registrar in the county where he made that will.
-For most people however, the best way to find a deceased person's will is to look through the deceased's house, safe deposit box, and storage.
-If you...Read more »
+For most people however, the best way to find a deceased person's will is to look through the deceased's house, safe deposit box, and storage....Read more »

 My mother-in-law and my husband (her son, of course) have a very strained relationship, which recently came to a tipping point, thus forcing my husband to sever their relationship.
 He is the only known beneficiary of his mother's (very small) "estate".
-Is he obligated, by Arizona law, to accept the...
+Is he obligated, by Arizona...
 Read more »

 No, a beneficiary is not obligated under Arizona law to accept items left to him/her in a will.
 And, yes, it is possible to disclaim an inheritance.
 However, one cannot disclaim a gift or inheritance until the gift or transfer is actually attempted.
 In the case of inheritance, this is only after...Read more »